-Support Force: HMNZS MANAWANUI is the Navy's diving and mine counter-measures support ship.
-The ship is designed for diving and support operations and the Littoral Warfare Unit (LWU) frequently work on board MANAWANUI.
+Decommissioned: MANAWANUI was the Navy's diving and mine counter-measures support ship and was decommissioned on 23 February 2018.
+The ship was designed for diving and support operations.

 Download PDF Factsheet

 MANAWANUI is currently with the National Disposal Office - the New Zealand Defence Force has decommissioned HMNZS MANAWANUI from service and after extensive consultation is tendering the ship for sale ‘as a going concern, as-is where-is’ alongside Devonport Naval Base, Auckland.

 Dive Support Ship Replacement